Ryskhanryskhan/power-bi-adventure-works/README.md

 Combines Line Chart and Column Chart:
 Total Profit: Visualized by month and year.
 Total Revenue: Displayed similarly, allowing comparison over time.

+## Steps applied
+#### Data collection and import
+-Imported the data into Power BI, ensuring data integrity by checking for missing values and inconsistencies.

+#### Data transformation ans cleaing
+-Cleaned the dataset by removing any duplicates, correcting data types (e.g., ensuring numerical values were formatted correctly), and handling any missing values.

+-Applied necessary transformations, including creating calculated columns and measures (e.g., Average Revenue per Customer, Return Rate).

+-Aggregated data as needed, grouping by regions, categories, and time periods to prepare it for analysis.

+#### Data Modeling
+-Created relationships between various data tables

+-Defined primary and foreign keys to ensure proper relationships (e.g., Customer ID to Orders).

+#### Data Analysis and Calculations
+##### Calculated key performance indicators (KPIs) using DAX measures, such as:
+-Total Revenue

+-Total Profit

+-Total Orders

+-Return Rate

+-Average Revenue per Customer

+Developed calculated columns for additional insights, such as:
+Revenue by Category: Summing revenue for each category.
+Orders by Month: Aggregating orders by month for time-based analysis.

+#### Visualization Creation